darrenldl/blockyarchive/README.md

 - Supports burst (sector) error resistance for EC-SeqBox
     - This is done via an interleaving block arrangement scheme.
 It is mainly to address the data repair limitation of the simple archive design
     - More complex archive designs such as PAR2 can repair burst errors without any extra arrangement scheme, but they are also vastly more complex than EC-SeqBox
+- Multithreaded
+    - A lot of operations involved in everyday workflow are written to take advantage of multi-core CPU to provide high performance
 - JSON mode
     - Outputs information in JSON format instead of human readable text, allowing easy integration with scripts